TimvanScherpenzeel/detect-features/README.md

 # Detect features

-Reports hardware features and browser support of features.
+Detect and report browser and hardware features.

 ## Demo